QuestNetwork/qd-music-ts/README.md

 qD Vibes is a module for qDesk.
 It's accessible across qDesk, you can use it with [qD Social](https://github.com/QuestNetwork/qd-social-ts), [qD Messages](https://github.com/QuestNetwork/qd-messages-ts) and other qD modules.

-qD Vibes offers the ability to share music and videos, as well as to explore music and videos shared by peers on the network.
+qD Vibes offers the ability to share music, videos and digital art of all types with peers on the network.

 qD Vibes is connected to [qD Social](https://github.com/QuestNetwork/qd-social-ts) and uses the station supplied by it.